Art of flower arrangement

 The word "manga" means "drawing a picture at will" and it was created around this period.

-In the 1930s, some manga books for children were created, then they became best-sellers.
+In the 1930s, some manga books for children were created, and they became best-sellers.

 But they were expensive, so many children could not buy them.

-Every child was able to read any manga with their pocket money, so the service was developed.
+Every child was able to read any manga with their pocket money, so the service developed.

-In the 1950s, Tezuka Osamu (1928-1989) who was a great pioneer of modern Japanese manga built up manga style with dramatic and long story.
+In the early 1950s, Tezuka Osamu (1928-1989) who was a great pioneer of modern Japanese manga built up the manga style with dramatic and long story.

-He lived in a small apartment in Tokyo and had created manga there.
+He lived in a small apartment in Tokyo and had created many manga works there.

 And many capable manga artists longing for Tezuka came from all over the country.